-When searching for electronic library materials (e.g., e-books and e-articles), you can see what is permitted by the licence for that material and the license information is broken into the following usage categories:
+When searching for electronic library materials (for example, e-books and e-articles), you can see what is permitted by the licence for that material and the license information is broken into the following usage categories:

 - placing on e-reserves;

-- posting in a learning management system (e.g., BlackBoard, Moodle);
+- posting in a learning management system (for example, BlackBoard, Moodle);

 - using material in a course pack;